mucadele-cs319/BilHealth/README.md

   This is a role for developers/maintainers to do housekeeping, such as registering new users.
 - **Doctor:** Part of the medical staff that can undertake cases opened by patients.
 - **Staff:** Part of the health center staff but not for medical tasks and as such cannot accept cases.
+  Mostly able to perform a subset of doctor and patient features on their behalf.
 - **Patient:** Able to open cases and receive medical attention

 ### Features